 It's important to have a support system.
 Many people with HIV/AIDS find that talking to someone who understands their disease provides comfort.

 Preparing for an appointment

-If you think you might have HIV infection, you're likely to start by seeing your family doctor.
+If you think you might have HIV infection, you're likely to start by seeing your family health care provider.
 You may be referred to an infectious disease specialist — who additionally specializes in treating HIV/AIDS.

 What you can do

 Before your appointment, consider answering these questions and take them to your appointment:

 - How do you think you were exposed to HIV?

 - Do you have risk factors, such as participating in unprotected sex or using illicit injection drugs?

 - What medications or supplements do you take?